amormul/amormul/README.md

 <h1 align="center">Hi <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Waving%20Hand.png" alt="Waving Hand" width="35">, I'm Anthony</h1>

-<h3 align="left">I am a dedicated student pursuing my degree in System Analysis.
-I am passionate about programming, especially in backend development, and I am eager to learn and grow in this field.</h3>
+<h3 align="left">I'm a System Analysis student with a passion for programming.
+Currently, I’m diving into backend development, but I’m also exploring the exciting world of frontend technologies.
+My journey in tech is just beginning, and I’m eager to learn, collaborate, and contribute to meaningful projects.
+Check out my repositories to see what I’ve been working on!</h3>

 - 🌱 I'm currently learning **PHP**